 This Coconut-Pumpkin Biscotti recipe is perfect for anyone who loves celebrating fall with pumpkin treats!
 Get cozy with this delicious, twice-baked cookie with a cup of your favorite coffee or tea.

 When I met my husband, over 27 years ago, one of the first thing I found out about him was that he loved coffee.
 He loved drinking it, having coffee flavored candies or ice cream…even coffee scented candles were a favorite for him (believe it or not).
 Back then, I didn’t drink it.
 Well, I did on occasion — here or there when we were out having breakfast, or maybe on a road trip, but it was really no big thing to me.

 In about 2008, I experienced my first COLD winter.
 It was when we were living in Virginia and it pretty much snowed the entire month.
 Our old house (apparently) wasn’t insulted enough and I struggled to keep it warm without paying thousands of dollars to the electric company.
 The coldest area of the house was my office space and that’s when I found a way to keep myself warm as I started to work each day: a hot cup of coffee.

 David was, and is, my coffeemaker.
 He makes 99.5% of the cups of coffee I drink…and he makes it PERFECTLY every single time.
-He is also the one who picks out the coffee beans or ground coffee we drink.
-He always has great taste.

 In the past, I’ve made peppermint biscotti, eggnog biscotti, and even hot chocolate biscotti, but this time I decided to go for one of David’s all-time favorite flavors: coconut!
 And since I’m a bit fall-crazy right now, I decided to give it some pumpkin enhancements and make a Coconut-Pumpkin Biscotti.